 Soon after Roy left the Appalachian trail in Vermont, he went to business school and settled into a long career with the Federal Reserve Bank.
 He married, raised a family, has a gaggle of grandchildren, and successfully quit smoking.
 I suspect he enjoys a can of Coca Cola now and then.
 Now retired, in his spare-time he enjoys building wooden decks.
 He has never backpacked again.

 Me?
 My mother insisted that I make an appointment with my dentist several months after coming off the trail.
 Fit and trim, I was feeling good about myself.
 Dr. Berenson examined me and made a series of unusual clucking noises.
 Then he took a mouthful of x-rays and held them up to the light.
 More x-rays, more clucking.
 Then he identified a cavity here and a cavity there, and there, and there, and there.
 Seventeen cavities.
 I didn’t know there was enough room in my mouth for seventeen cavities.
 Trail gorp: equal parts, chocolate, raisins, and honey-dipped-cashews were my downfall.
 I know that now.

 Since turning 60, I have nibbled away at finishing the trail.
-In the parlance of Appalachian Trail backpacking, this is call “section hiking.”
+In the parlance of Appalachian Trail backpacking, this is called “section hiking.”
 Tux joined me for several days a few years back.
 Marty and I backpacked through a difficult stretch of rocky trail in Pennsylvania when I was still capable of carrying a loaded backpack, tent, and supplies for a 4-day hike.
 On our last day hiking south, we met a young couple with their children in tow and Marty asked them how far it was to the Mexican border, explaining that he was Mexican and intended to self-deport himself.
 I cringed, but have to admit it was as funny as it was politically incorrect.